John and Mary Kormendy: Antarctica 2026

 Three Adelies -- two adults and a juvenile, in the back, who has not finished moulting his "cap"

 Thousands of Adelie penguins in this breeding colony.
-Note the creche of young birds in the middle distance: they have not yet moulted from their brown downy feathers into adult "tuxedo" plumage.
+Note again the creche of young birds in the middle distance: they have not yet moulted from their brown downy feathers into adult "tuxedo" plumage.

 As we continued to zodiac our way around the north end of Ross Island, we started to approach the Ross Ice Shelf and the Adelie colony gave way to (here: pretty fragmented) glacier.
 At this point, the zodiac ride ended and we headed back toward the ship.
 One the way, one more surprise delighted us, close up: